hsaltan/Visualizations/Analytics/2021 Kaggle ML & DS Survey/README.md

 The studys aims to show the differences between the groups, as to who is better at what and how much.

-The analysis used Matplotlib, Plotly and Pandas, and external data and sources as well.
+The analysis used Matplotlib, Seaborn, Plotly and Pandas, and external data and sources as well.

 The project can also be found on: <https://www.kaggle.com/hserdaraltan/let-s-respect-the-veterans>